Niranjan-GopaL/Data_Logger/Devlog.md

 ## Things to Implement
-- Write to a file [DONE SUCCESSFULLY]
+- Write and read from file ; Client and Server Interaction [DONE_SUCCESSFULLY]
-- Have an option to define DEFAULY parameter names
+- Have an option to define DEFAULY parameter names [DONE_SUCCESSFULLY]

 #### Additional
 - Date parameter and have an eay way to input date